stimulant/ampm/README.md

         "from": "ampm@content.stimulant.io", // Where the emails should appear to be from.
         "password": "JPv5U9N6", // The password to log in with.
         "subject": "ERROR: {hostname}", // The subject of the emails. "{hostname}" is replaced by the output of os.hostname().
-        "level": "error" // The logging level to write: info, warning, error.
+        "level": "error" // The logging level to write: info, warn, error.
         "to": "josh@stimulant.io" // Where the emails should go.
     },